 Just like any other river, cruising in Budapest on the Danube is also highly influenced by the water level.
 In general, low water level occurs at the end of a hot summer and high water levels happen in the spring months when all the snow is melting in the mountain and rivers are carrying the extra water to the Danube.

 The water levels are generally unpredictable, but fortunately, Hungary’s biggest river has usually a moderated water level changes, just ideal for cruising.

 Too low water level can also lead to problems if the Danube is not deep enough to cruise, water transportation might be blocked by the authorities.
-In August 2018, the water level hit the records in Budapest, the low water bought several lost and forgotten things to the surface like shipwrecks, world war wrecks and even silver and gold coins near Erd, Hungary.
+In August 2018, the water level hit the bottom records in Budapest, the low water bought several lost and forgotten things to the surface like shipwrecks, world war finds and even silver and gold coins near Erd, Hungary.

 As such extreme low levels are very rare Budapest River Cruises can make the most of very reliable water levels throughout the calendar year, as the water level in general in Budapest is steady and optimal for cruising, whether it is a local city river cruise showcasing the panoramic beauty of Danube riverside sights, or a longer luxury cruise coming from the Netherlands or Germany, or from / to Romania.